cloudflare/cloudflare-docs/content/pages/how-to/deploy-a-wordpress-site.md

 With a static version of your site being served, you can:

-- Move your WordPress install to a private URL or subdomain.
+- Move your WordPress site a custom domain or subdomain.
 Refer to [Custom domains](/pages/platform/custom-domains/) to learn more.
-- Run your WordPress instance locally, or put your now-hidden WordPress instance behind [Cloudflare Access](https://www.cloudflare.com/teams/access/) to only give access to your contributors.
+- Run your WordPress instance locally, or put your WordPress site behind [Cloudflare Access](https://www.cloudflare.com/teams/access/) to only give access to your contributors.
 This has a significant effect on the number of attack vectors for your WordPress site and its content.
 - Downgrade your WordPress hosting plan to a cheaper plan.
 Because the memory and bandwidth requirements for your WordPress instance are now smaller, you can often host it on a cheaper plan, or moving to shared hosting.
-Your Cloudflare Pages plan is priced per-request and because you can host up to thirty sites on your account, serving a high number of static WordPress sites can be an order of magnitude cheaper on Pages.

-Connect with the [Workers community on Discord](https://discord.gg/cloudflaredev) to ask questions and discuss the platform with other developers.
+Connect with the [Cloudflare Developer community on Discord](https://discord.gg/cloudflaredev) to ask questions and discuss the platform with other developers.